Kevinpgalligan/sketches/README.md

 * `trees.lsystem`: random trees drawn using an L-system.
 * `swirl`: particles spiraling towards the center of the canvas and leaving a trail in their wake.
 * `reuleaux`: [reuleaux triangle](https://en.wikipedia.org/wiki/Reuleaux_triangle) rotating in a square.
+* `lsystems.koch`: a variant of the Koch curve.
+* `lsystems.sierspinski`: the Sierspinski triangle.
+* `terrain`: using noise to generate islands and mountains.